hsghori/CS-Notes/machine_learning_notes.md

 $$\frac{1}{2} ||W||^2$$

-This works because $W$ is positive - so taking the reciporacle just turns the maximum point into a minimum point and squaring just increases the magnitude of the outputs, but doesn't change the location of the extrema.
+This works because $W$ is positive - so taking the reciprocals just turns the maximum point into a minimum point and squaring just increases the magnitude of the outputs, but doesn't change the location of the extrema.

 THrough quadratic programming, this optimization problem transforms into: